FabricMC/yarn/README.md

 Please remember that copying and pasting mappings from alternate projects under more restrictive licenses (such as MCP) is **completely forbidden** without explicit permission from the owners of said mappings.
 It is also good to consult name changes with other people - use pull requests or our IRC (#fabric @ irc.esper.net) to ask questions!

-WIP mapping guidelines are available [here](https://docs.google.com/document/d/15fHL-WgK0uMPAy-WJbQtxrfOVLJNlfasjsnt_wruOXA/edit).
-Feel free to contribute.
+Outdated mapping guidelines are available [here](https://docs.google.com/document/d/15fHL-WgK0uMPAy-WJbQtxrfOVLJNlfasjsnt_wruOXA/edit).
+New ones should probably be made.

 ### Getting Started
 1. Fork and clone the repo